Nicholas Felix: Career

 As Felix, Wenman, Hillyer, Fuller Pilch and Alfred Mynn.

 Felix played for Kent from 1830 until 1852.
-He also appeared for MCC sides and was a member of William Clarke's All-England Eleven.
+He also appeared for Marylebone Cricket Club (MCC), and was a member of the All England Eleven.

-In his overall first-class career, Felix played in 149 matches and scored 4,556 runs with a highest score of 113.
-He played at a time when prevailing conditions greatly favoured bowlers and was rated very highly as a batsman by his contemporaries.
+Felix played in 149 matches and scored 4,556 runs with a highest score of 113.
+He played at a time when prevailing conditions greatly favoured bowlers and was rated highly as a batsman by his contemporaries.

-He was the author of a famous instruction book: Felix on the Bat published in 1845.
-He also invented the catapulta (a bowling machine) as well as India-rubber batting gloves.
-A man of many talents, he was also a classical scholar, musician, linguist, inventor, writer and artist.
+He was the author of an instruction book: Felix on the Bat published in 1845.
+He invented the catapulta (a bowling machine), as well as India-rubber batting gloves.

+Death

 Felix died at Wimborne Minster in Dorset and is buried in Wimborne cemetery.